Qrol63/CY300/README.md

 ## Files

-- accounts: files regarding registration screen and logging in.
+- register_login: Folder with files regarding registration screen and logging in.
-- learning_logs: files regarding the homepage and applications for adding tasks/habits.
+- account_homepage: Folder with files regarding the homepage and applications for adding tasks/habits.
 - ll_project: Django configurations
 - venv: file regarding virtual environment, does not have main website code inside.